custom-components/ble_monitor/faq.md

 ![Telink Flasher](/pictures/Telink_flasher_website.png)

-- Keep the sensor close to the mobile phone (use Chromium-based browsers on Android, try [WebBLE](https://apps.apple.com/us/app/webble/id1193531073) on iOS) or PC.
+- Keep the sensor close to the mobile phone (use Chromium-based browsers on Android, try [WebBLE](https://apps.apple.com/us/app/webble/id1193531073) (paid app) on iOS) or use a PC.
 - Make sure that the bluetooth is enabled.
 - Using your browser, navigate to [this page](https://atc1441.github.io/Temp_universal_mi_activate.html).
 - If using Linux: Ensure you enabled "experimental web platform features".
 Therefore copy the according link (i.e. chrome://flags/#enable-experimental-web-platform-features for Chrome), open a new browser tab, paste the copied URL.
-Now sten the Experimental Web Platform features flag to Enabled.
-Then restart the browser.
+Now set the Experimental Web Platform features flag to Enabled and restart the browser.
 - Now, click the [Connect] button (1) and wait until it shows "Connected."
 See the Log section at the bottom.
 Choose the according target device (i.e. LYWSD03MMC) to pair.
 - Once connected, click the [Do Activation] button (2) and wait until the "Mi Bind Key" (3) shows the information.